-You can of course surpass this quirk by keeping the lights on all the time, but that’s not going to be ideal when trying to squeeze out long runtimes.
+You can, of course, surpass this quirk by keeping the lights on all the time, but that’s not going to be ideal when trying to squeeze out long runtimes.
 Of course, that’s also not going to be a problem if you opt for the blue version of this laptop, with the more visible gold writing on blue keys.

 A proper-sized touchpad sits beneath the keyboard, centered on the chassis, albeit it’s shorter than on the older Zenbook UX430s, due to the reduced sized of the new generation.
-It’s both visually and physically indented from the palm-rest around, and it’s a glass-made Synaptics surface with Precision drivers, thus it comes to no surprise that it’s a solid performer, handling swipes, gestures and taps well.
+It’s both visually and physically indented from the palm-rest around, and it’s a glass-made Synaptics surface with Precision drivers, thus it comes to no surprise that it’s a solid performer, handling swipes, gestures, and taps well.
 There’s also very little to complain about the physical clicks, which are smooth and quiet.

-Speaking of the screen, there’s a 14-inch display on the Zenbook UX433 series, like the name suggests, with a choice of either a matte or a glass finishing, both without touch.
+Speaking of the screen, there’s a 14-inch display on the Zenbook UX433 series, like the name suggests, with a choice of either a matte or a glossy glass finishing, both without touch.

 We have the latter implementation here, with the layer of glass on top of the panel, which on one hand translates in plenty of glare in bright environments, and on the other improves colors, reduces the graininess you’ll get with the anti-glare version and improves the screen’s overall rigidity.
 I’d personally take the matte finishing over the glossy alternative, especially when there’s no touch, but that might not actually be an option for you, because as far as I can tell Asus will mostly offer this laptop with the glossy screen variants in most regions.

-For the panel Asus went with a mid-range option, an AU Optronics B140HAN03.2 we’ve seen on other 14-inch laptops in the past.
+For the panel Asus went with a mid-range option, an AU Optronics B140HAN03.2 we’ve seen on other 14 inch laptops in the past.
 It’s fairly bright, at around 300 nits, but not as bright as the options on the Dell XPS 13 or the HP Spectre, for instance, and arguably bright enough for outdoor or strong-light use.
 Contrast and colors are also pretty good, but calibration is fairly poor out the box, with skewed gamma, White Point and gray levels, so you’ll want to

 More details below, recorded with a Spyder 4 sensor.

-- Panel HardwareID: AU Optronics AUO323D (B140HAN03.2);
+Panel HardwareID: AU Optronics AUO323D (B140HAN03.2);

 Coverage: 97% sRGB, 71% NTSC, 75% AdobeRGB;

 Measured gamma: 2.3;

-- Max brightness in the middle of the screen: 291 cd/m2 on power;
+Max brightness in the middle of the screen: 291 cd/m2 on power;

-- Contrast at max brightness: 840:1;
+Contrast at max brightness: 840:1;

 White point: 8400 K;

 Black on max brightness: 0.35 cd/m2;

 review, as they use more advanced tools for their display tests.

-Hardware, performance and upgrade options
+Hardware, performance, and upgrade options

-Our test model is a highly-specked version of the Zenbook UX433FN, with the Whiskey Lake Core i7 processor, 16 GB of LPDDR3 RAM, a 1 TB Samsung PM981 MZVLB1T0HALR SSD and the Max-Q variant of the Nvidia MX150 dedicated graphics chip.
+Whiskey Lake 8th gen Intel Core i7 processor, 16 GB of LPDDR3 RAM, a 1 TB Samsung PM981 MZVLB1T0HALR SSD, and the higher-efficiency/lower-clock 10DE 1D12 variant of the Nvidia MX150 dedicated graphics chip.

 Retail versions will be available with either a 256 GB or 512 GB SSDs, and from what I can tell the supplier varies from region to region, as in the US the 512 GB version of the Zenbook UX433FA ships with a Western Digital SN520 SDAPNUW-512G drive.
 As far as I can tell, the included 256 and 512 GB drives included in some regions are limited to PCIe x2 speeds, thus not nearly as fast as the 1 TB version we had on our sample, but that should vary from region to region.

-The storage is the only upgradeable component on this laptop, as the CPU, RAM and even Wi-Fi chip are soldered on the motherboard.
+The storage is the only upgradeable component on this laptop, as the CPU, RAM and even the Wi-Fi chip are soldered on the motherboard.
 In order to get to it you have to remove the entire back panel, which is a fairly simple task, but keep in mind that the screws around the sides are of different sizes, and there are also two extra screws hidden beneath the rear rubber feet.
-Replacing the storage yourselves might however void warranty, as for some reason Asus placed a warranty sticker on the screw, both on our sample and on the retail versions I’ve seen online.
+Replacing the storage yourselves might however void the warranty, as for some reason Asus placed a warranty sticker on the screw, both on our sample and on the retail versions I’ve seen online.
 Contact Asus and ask them about this before proceeding.

 As far as the choice in CPU and RAM goes, if you want 16 GB of memory you’ll pretty much have to upgrade to the i7 processor, even if the i5 is perfectly adequate for everyday use.
 Whiskey Lake CPUs are meant to run at higher Turbo clock speeds than their Kaby Lake-R counterparts, but that’s only possible as long as the cooling can keep temperatures at bay, which can be problematic on ultra-portables.
 We’ll get to that in a second.

-First, I’ll tel you that this laptop handles everyday use smoothly, while running cool and quiet.
+First, I’ll tell you that this laptop handles everyday use smoothly, while running cool and quiet.
 The logs below we’ll show you what to expect in terms of performance and internal temperatures, while in the next section we’ll talk about the fan’s behavior and outer-shell temperatures.

-you’ll find more about Undervolting and how it’s performed in this article), which was stable at -90 mV, and reran the Cinebench loop test.
-In this case the CPU is able to maintain higher frequencies for the first runs, which translates in results of around 700 points, but settles for scores of around 600 points after several runs, which is equivalent to speeds of 2.7 GHz, a TDP of 18 W and temperatures of around 80 degrees Celsius.
+you’ll find more about Undervolting and how it’s performed in this article), which was stable at -80 mV, and reran the Cinebench loop test.
+In this case, the CPU settles for scores of around 550 points after several runs, which is equivalent to speeds of 2.4-2.5 GHz, a similar TDP of 14 W and temperatures of around 70 degrees Celsius.
 Details below.